pola-rs/polars-book/user_guide/src/coming_from_spark.md

 ## Column-based API vs. Row-based API

-While the `Spark` `DataFrame` is analogous to a collection of rows, a `Polars` `DataFrame` is closer to a collection of columns.
+Whereas the `Spark` `DataFrame` is analogous to a collection of rows, a `Polars` `DataFrame` is closer to a collection of columns.
 This means that you can combine columns in `Polars` in ways that are not possible in `Spark`, because `Spark` preserves the relationship of the data in each row.

 Consider this sample dataset: